~ cat privacy_policy.md

 |---|---|

-| Crew and payroll records | 6 years after the end of the engagement (to meet tax and employment law obligations) |
+| Account, billing and contract records | 6 years after the end of the contract (tax/accounting obligations) |

-| Unsuccessful recruitment applicants | 12 months after the recruitment decision |
+| Direct (Sealogical) recruitment applicants — unsuccessful | 12 months after the decision |

 | Newsletter subscribers | Until you unsubscribe, then deleted promptly |